 Looking back, though, I could have done many things differently, especially when it came to designing, promoting and marketing the book.
-There’s lots of good advice about self-publishing out there, if you search for it and follow it, but it’s not always easy to realise what’s needed until you’ve been through the process at least once.
+There’s a lot of good advice about self-publishing out there, if you search for it and follow it.
+But it’s not always easy to realise what’s needed until you’ve been through the process at least once.

 Now I’m about to experience the more traditional way of publishing, with the news that my second book has been accepted by Fremantle Press.
 Instead of me being author, designer, publisher and marketer, I’ll be part of a team.